Black hole: Event horizon

-The defining feature of a black hole is the appearance of an event horizon—a boundary in spacetime through which matter and light can pass only inward towards the mass of the black hole.
+The defining feature of a black hole is the existence of an event horizon, a boundary in spacetime through which matter and light can pass only inward towards the center of the black hole.
 Nothing, not even light, can escape from inside the event horizon.
-The event horizon is referred to as such because if an event occurs within the boundary, information from that event cannot reach an outside observer, making it impossible to determine whether such an event occurred.
+The event horizon is referred to as such because if an event occurs within the boundary, information from that event cannot reach or affect an outside observer, making it impossible to determine whether such an event occurred.

 As predicted by general relativity, the presence of a mass deforms spacetime in such a way that the paths taken by particles bend towards the mass.
 At the event horizon of a black hole, this deformation becomes so strong that there are no paths that lead away from the black hole.

-To a distant observer, clocks near a black hole would appear to tick more slowly than those farther away from the black hole.
-Due to this effect, known as gravitational time dilation, an object falling into a black hole appears to slow as it approaches the event horizon, taking an infinite time to reach it.
-At the same time, all processes on this object slow down, from the viewpoint of a fixed outside observer, causing any light emitted by the object to appear redder and dimmer, an effect known as gravitational redshift.
-Eventually, the falling object fades away until it can no longer be seen.
-Typically this process happens very rapidly with an object disappearing from view within less than a second.
+To a distant observer, a clock near a black hole would appear to tick more slowly than one further from the black hole.
+This effect, known as gravitational time dilation, would also cause an object falling into a black hole to appear to slow as it approached the event horizon, never quite reaching the horizon from the perspective of an outside observer.
+All processes on this object would appear to slow down, and any light emitted by the object to appear redder and dimmer, an effect known as gravitational redshift.
+Eventually, the falling object would fade away until it could no longer be seen.
+Typically, this process would happen very rapidly, with an object disappearing from view within less than a second.

-On the other hand, indestructible observers falling into a black hole do not notice any of these effects as they cross the event horizon.
-According to their own clocks, which appear to them to tick normally, they cross the event horizon after a finite time without noting any singular behaviour; in classical general relativity, it is impossible to determine the location of the event horizon from local observations, due to Einstein's equivalence principle.
+On the other hand, an observer falling into a black hole would not notice any of these effects as they cross the event horizon.
+Their own clocks appear to them to tick normally, and they cross the event horizon after a finite time without noting any singular behaviour.
+In general relativity, it is impossible to determine the location of the event horizon from local observations, due to Einstein's equivalence principle.
+Although the exterior universe would appear brighter, bluer, and in fast-motion as the observer fell in, this effect would be finite, and could even be cancelled out if the observer were travelling at sufficiently fast speeds.

-The topology of the event horizon of a black hole at equilibrium is always spherical.
-For non-rotating (static) black holes the geometry of the event horizon is precisely spherical, while for rotating black holes the event horizon is oblate.
+For non-rotating black holes, the geometry of the event horizon is precisely spherical, while for rotating black holes, the event horizon is oblate.